 We help pregnant women in need to eat well during pregnancy, to help ensure their baby is born healthy.

-In concert with professionals in the field, we provide personalized follow-up care and direct assistance by providing food vouchers for Olo foods (one egg per day, 1 litre of milk per day and a bag of frozen vegetables per week) as well as prenatal vitamins.
+In concert with professionals in the field, we provide personalized follow-up care and direct assistance by providing food vouchers for Olo foods (one egg per day, 500 ml of milk (2 glasses or 2 x 250 ml) per day and a bag of frozen vegetables per week) as well as prenatal vitamins.
 This is a winning combination for the baby’s growth.

 We coach parents to promote healthy eating habits early on in their child’s life.